kodemoar/yomsoleapp/README.md

 # Yomsole App

-> Naive console application to mess around with common terminals.
+> Random console application to mess around with your terminals.

-### Preparations
 Add `yom.exe` to your `PATH` for convenient command line access in Windows.
 Alternatively, `yomsole.exe` is also directly executable for basic commands.

 <table>